 The Future of Work is NOW!
 Innovations in robotics, AI, intelligent apps, cognitive computing and chatbots are changing the reality of what it means to live and work in the Digital Age.
 Come join us and explore these emerging tech trends with world leading experts who will give you a clear image of how the technological disruption we face will impact your organization and the people who work in it.
 Embrace change with us, get inspired and make sure you stay one step ahead of the crowd to truly unleash your people!

 As we’ve seen over the past year, women face huge obstacles in the technology industry.
 However, there are women who have obliterated the glass ceiling in the space to found and lead top companies in technology.
 In this dedicated panel on women founders, our panelists aren’t just leading tech businesses, these organizations are specifically working on technology for and about women.
-This is a one of a kind discussion you don’t want to miss with leaders who are paving the way for the next generation of female tech leaders.
+China Gorman moderates this one of a kind discussion you don’t want to miss with leaders who are paving the way for the next generation of female tech leaders.

 Sarah Wood is co-founder and CEO Unruly, a video ad company that brings videos to viral stardom.
 A true role model for female entrepreneurs, Wood’s presentation connects diversity and employee experience.
 How should new talent find the right role model in their organization?
 How can diversity in hiring lead to innovation in your product creation?
 Dr. Wood will present us with her experiences with building the teams at Unruly and how diversity has made Unruly what it is today.